brianbrunner/brianbrunner.github.io/_posts/2013-09-25-real-world-namespacing.markdown

 categories: csirl namespacing
 ---

-I spent this past weekend in Stowe, Vermont, as an impostor in a room that didn't belong to me.
+I spent this past weekend in Stowe, Vermont as an impostor in a room that didn't belong to me.
 Well, technically, it didn't belong to my fiance, so I guess she was the impostor.

 We got to our hotel at around 11PM, too late for checking in at the front desk.
 We  found what